roalexandru/QAinterview/README.md

 Process 1:
 -	Navigate to emag.ro in laptops section sorted by the number of reviews (https://www.emag.ro/laptopuri/sort-reviewsdesc/c)
--	Scrape the top 100 entries (including information about the product name, price, and review score)
+-	Scrape the top 100 entries (including information about the product name, price, etc)
 -	Upload every laptop as a transaction in an Orchestrator Queue named “Laptops”

 Process 2:
 -	Retrieve the data from the Orchestrator Queue
--	Find the best 3 laptop by the review score
+-	Find the most expensive 3 laptops and compute the average price for all 100 laptops.
--	Export the top 3 laptops in a CSV file that contains the laptop name, price and the score
+-	Export the top 3 laptops in a CSV file that contains the laptop name, price and URL

 Resources: